dojo-modeling/dojo-docs/excel.md

 python3 run-excel-model my_model.xlsx params.json
 ```

-Your results will be stored to the `outputs` directory; from there you should use `dojo annotate` to annotate them.
+Your results will be stored to the `outputs` directory; from there you should use `dojo annotate` to annotate them per the usual model registration workflow.

 > Note: if you need help getting your Excel model and parameter file into the containerization environment please reach out to dojo@jataware.com